meosch/docker-gen/dnsmasq-configuration/dnsmasq_with_network-manager_for_docker.md

 sudo restart docker
 ```

-## Be patient with dnsmasq
+## Be patient with Nginx
-After starting new containers it can take Network Manager and dnsmasq some time to update the dns records.
-This could be up to but not more than 1 minute.
-In realtity it is probably closer to 30 to 40 seconds.
+After starting new containers it can take Nginx some time before it clears it cache.
+With newer versions of Nginx this delay appears to be less than before.
+Now it is ~5-10  seconds.
+Previously it could be up to but not more than 1 minute.
+In reality was probably closer to 30 to 40 seconds.

+## DNSmasq - no autoreload
+The developers of dnsmasq are working on an inotify solution that in the future could automatically reload additional host files when their contents change, but for now it need to be done manually with:
+`sudo killall -HUP dnsmasq`
+This reload is not needed for Nginx and development website can be reach without the reload.
+The reload is needed to reach containers via their dockercontainer name from the host computer.

 ## ~~Accessing new containers~~
 ~~As you bring up new containers or restart them you will need to get dnsmasq to reload the docker container DNS files that were created by docker-gen. You can do this by restarting Network Manager with~~